Dale-Potter-14/Play-Eternal/README.md

 1. Responsive interface
 2. Dropdown navigation
-3. Sticky Header
+3. Sticky header
-4. Links to Social Media
+4. Links to social media
 5. External links open on blank page
-6. Multi-Page Website
+6. Multi-page website
 7. Smooth scrolling on About page
 8. User controls for video
 9. Form for questions and feedback

 #### Content Requirements

-1. Provide information on Sensory Play
+1. Provide information on sensory play
-2. Recommend Activities
+2. Recommend activities
 3. How can it help with anxiety?
-4. Feedback and Recommendations page
+4. Feedback and recommendations page
 5. Relevant dynamic images across site
-6. Video on Sensory Play
+6. Video on sensory play
-7. Relevant Icons used across site
+7. Relevant icons used across site
 8. Visually appealing and easy to read fonts
 9. Well thought out dynamic colour scheme

-#### Current Delivery Constraints
+#### Delivery Constraints

 1. Skill - Developer is learning HTML and CSS which affects her efficiency and ability.
 This is also her first time developing a website
 2. Time - limited time to complete and deliver the site